 Leaving before midnight means you don’t consider your hosts to have done a good job.
 Turkish people enjoy long visits, talking and drinking raki into the night, with children nodding off on the sofa or staying up late as a treat.
 When visiting a friend in their Kalkan property, for example, make sure you don't make a beeline for the door as soon as the coffee's been drunk, your hosts might well be offended.

-3. When to say when
+3. Know when to say when

 Between meals, after a meal, first thing in the day and last thing at night: tea is a social lubricant, and you'll notice Turks drink litres and litres of Turkish tea, or cay.
 You’ll notice that when you’ve finished your tea your host will refill your glass.
 Instead of politely drinking until your bladder is fit to burst, leave your teaspoon lying across the glass to signal “no more”.